SENSAAS/sensaas/README.md

 here the mean of the score of the target and of the aligned source will be used to rank solutions and to fill matrix-sensaas.txt.
 The option '-s mean' is interesting to favor source molecules that have the same size of the Target.
 More about [Options](https://github.com/SENSAAS/sensaas/blob/main/docs/index.rst#Tutorials)

-**2. Finding alternate alignments and Clustering**
+**2. Finding alternative alignments and Clustering**

-This option allows to repeat in order to find alternate alignments when they exist as for example when aligning a fragment on a large molecule.
+This option allows to repeat in order to find alternative alignments when they exist as for example when aligning a fragment on a large molecule.
 The syntax is:

   	meta-sensaas.py target.sdf source.sdf -r 10